 WHAT’S YOUR FAVORITE WAY FOR A BUSINESS OWNER TO KEEP TRACK OF ALL THEIR FINANCIAL DOCUMENTS & RECEIPTS?

-GIVE US YOUR BEST “PRO TIP” FOR THE TAX PREP PROCESS.
+THE BEST “PRO TIP” FOR THE TAX PREP PROCESS.

-Christina stresses staying organized throughout the year.
-“An hour once a month can save you days of work in January,” she says.
+Staying up-to-date throughout the year is essential!
+An hour of bookkeeping once a month can save you days of work & stress in January.
 Consistently updating those books means a lot less stress at tax time.

-It’s important to remember that the savings are in the details, so don’t try to steamroll through your taxes “just to get them over with”.
+It’s important to remember that the savings are in the details, so don’t try to steamroll through your taxes just to get them over with.
 Especially if this is your first time filing taxes with your business, there will be things that confuse you.
 It is absolutely worth it to pause and get the information you need rather than skip ahead because you think it doesn’t matter that much.
 If you’re working with a tax preparer, don’t be afraid to ask questions even if you think it seems silly or obvious.

 And don’t procrastinate!
 “The stress of getting your taxes filed could hang over your head for months, if you let it,” Amy says.
 “Also, by getting your taxes done early, if you owe, you will have time to gather funds in order to make the tax payment.”